markNZed/TaskFlow/shared/README.md

-task.config stores generic configuration information that many tasks may use, it is inherited by tasks further down the hierarchy. task.config.local stores tasktype specific configuration information that is not inherited. task.config.subtasks stores subtask specific configuration information. task.config.ceps stores CEP specific configuration information
+task.config stores generic configuration information that many tasks may use, it is inherited by tasks further down the hierarchy. task.config.local stores tasktype specific configuration information that is not inherited. task.config.operators stores operator specific configuration information. task.config.ceps stores CEP specific configuration information

 The task.config.ceps object contains: